castmallards/castmallards/README.md

 - 👋 Hi, I’m @castmallards aka Obaid Ali
 - 👀 I’m interested in Computer Science and working on fun projects or making games.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning AWS, Power BI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web dev, software dev and any kind of gaming projects.
-- 📫 How to reach me ...
+- 📫 How to reach me obaidali102@gmail.com

 <!---
 castmallards/castmallards is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.